Start A Chapter

 How can I start a chapter?

-Contact Stacey Walstrum at swalstrum@giftofadoption.org to discuss the possibility of starting a chapter.
+Contact Pam Devereux at devereux@giftofadoption.org to discuss the possibility of starting a chapter.

 What are the steps, and how long does it take to start a chapter?